 Fight only in true self defense, with only enough force to allow your (or another victim's) safe escape.
 Don't fight for "honor" but do fight with rage.

 There are two rules if a victim must fight for her life: never fight fair and never give up.
 Fight only with the will to win no matter what.
-Remember that some criminals are relentless.
-It all comes down to whose will to win is greater.
+Sometimes, it all comes down to whose will to win is greater.
 You must be ruthless – the dirtier the better – when you must do or die!
 See Psycho Psyching in Stress Control - Optimal Mindset.

 How to fight is taught in Fighting Options - Overview and Child Safety Tips: Kidnapping Escape for kids, teens and adults.

-• Even if you’re injured, never give up the fight for your life.
+► Even if you’re injured, never give up the fight for your life.
 When it’s time to “Do or die!” you’d better do.
 Stress Control - Wounded examines the fear of being punched, stabbed, or shot and how surviving a serious injury is often a matter of willpower.
-A crisis is hopeless only if you give up hope (see 'Hope Is Key' at Stress Control - Willpower.)
+See 'Hope Is Key' at Stress Control - Willpower.)

 Also see 'Set Your Boundaries' at Outdoor Safety - Facing Danger.